ghapsara/guruhhapsara.dev/src/content/2021-12-24-ec2-s3-logging-with-fluentd/index.md

 }
 ```

 The trust relationship policy in our `eb-role` which we defined earlier doesn’t need a modification because we still need to allow EC2 to assume our role to perform its function.
-The only update we need to have is making the trust policy to allow the `eb-role` to assume the S3 role in `account-b`.
+The only update we need to have is the role policy to allow the `eb-role` to assume the S3 role in `account-b`.
 The trust policy is defined in the `eb-assume-role-policy.json` file like below.

 ```json
 {